ctrlj-dev/mayoral_prueba/README.md

 | :-------------------------------: | :-----------------------------: |
 | ![Desktop](./.github/desktop.png) | ![Mobile](./.github/mobile.png) |

-Layout the attached images and take into account the different cuts on mobile and desktop.
+Recreate the attached images and take into account the different cuts on mobile and desktop.
 The test should be uploaded to a GitHub repository.

 Required Technologies/Libraries: